 📌 Read More: Effective Leadership Development: Making the Link Between Performance and Business Impact

-3. Creating the Conditions for Leadership Success
+3. Creating the conditions for success

 Once leaders are clear on the performance they need from their teams, the next step is creating the right conditions within their teams that enable that performance.
-In this article, LIW introduces a simple yet powerful model that helps leaders shape the environment their teams need to succeed—covering the three enablers that provide the right environment for their teams to create business impact.
+In this article, LIW introduces a simple yet powerful model that helps leaders shape the environment their teams need in order to succeed—covering the three enablers that provide the right environment for their teams to create business impact.

 📌 Read More: Creating the Conditions for Success: A Key Link in Delivering Business Impact

-By following this series, you’ll gain a step-by-step understanding of what it takes to transform leadership development from a passive learning experience into a strategic business driver.we encourage you to explore the full series and take the next step in making your leadership program a game-changer for your organisation.
+By following this series, you’ll gain a step-by-step understanding of what it takes to transform leadership development from a passive learning experience into a strategic business driver.
+We encourage you to explore the full series and take the next step in making your leadership program a game-changer for your organisation.

 Let's Talk About Your Leadership Development Program